an encyclopedia of finite element definitions

 sobolevThe Sobolev space the element lives in.

-examplesReference elements and orders to be included in the examples section of the entry.
+examplesReference elements and degrees to be included in the examples section of the entry.

 notesNotes about the element.